 536 Mission Street, Suite 3300

-To have a Certification of Finances form mailed to you, email email@example.com
+To have a GGU Law Certification of Finances form sent to you, please email firstname.lastname@example.org

 One of the most commonly asked questions is: "Where do most students attending Golden Gate University School of Law live"?
 Students tend to live in whichever community best accommodates their living and commute needs.
 There are many communities inhabited by students attending other universities in the area.
 The San Francisco (SF) Bay Area Neighborhood information below includes some of the areas most lived-in by students.